DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

         }
     ],
 ```
-For one pull request it is enough to add one object to the corpus.
+For one pull request, it is enough to add one object to the corpus.

-Make sure to refer previes examples and correctly identify the named entities.
+Make sure to refer to previous examples and correctly identify the named entities.

 -----------------------

-### Instruction for Sinhla Annotators
+### Instruction for Sinhala Annotators

 If you selected the language as Sinhala, the Generated code (JSON) can be like below.